If Arrested For DUI Of Drugs, Will The DMV Take Your License?

 DUI DRUGS INCREASE

-Due to the increase of officer training focusing on arresting for drug related driving under the influence, the California Department of Motor Vehicles (“DMV”) has had a uptick in referrals for drug related DUI arrests.
+Due to the increase of officer training focusing on arresting for drug related driving under the influence, the California Department of Motor Vehicles (“DMV”) has had an uptick in referrals for drug related DUI arrests.
 Typically, when it comes to DUI suspensions the DMV has jurisdiction for alcohol related suspension when a person is over 21 years old and has a .08 blood alcohol content (“bac”) or greater; or if the person is under 21 years old with a .01 bac.
 There are also suspension actions when a person is over 21 years old and has a .01 bac or greater while on probation for a prior DUI.
 The DMV usually does not have jurisdiction for DUI’s that do not fall within these categories.

 Then what happens if a person does not have any alcohol in his system when arrested for DUI?
 If the DUI is suspected to be only drug related does the DMV have the power to suspend a person’s license?
 In certain situations, yes, the DMV does have jurisdiction to suspend a person’s license for a drug related DUI.
 Currently, however, there are not many instances when the DMV can use this power.
-This most likely will change in the future.

 Sometimes a person is arrested for a drug related DUI and refuses to provide the officers with a breath, blood, or urine sample.
 The officer will treat this DUI arrest as a refusal.
 The DMV has jurisdiction for all refusal cases.
 Therefore, when a person is arrested on a drug related DUI and refuses a chemical test the DMV now has the power to suspend that person’s license.
 The DMV goes from having zero authority whatsoever to take a person’s license to the ability to take the license for one to three years based on the refusal.